-Melt the yeast in water and pour it over the pre-dough.
+Dissolve the yeast in water and pour it over the pre-dough.
 Mix gently, then add half of the flour quantity and mix again.
 This dough will be very sticky.
-It needs to raise, so cover the bowl with a tea towel, and rest for two hours.
-When raised, you will notice lots of tiny air pockets which you should not break.
+It needs to rise – cover the bowl with a tea towel, and rest for two hours.
+When raised, you will notice lots of tiny air pockets, which you should not break.

-When the hour is up, you can shape your bread.
-This quantity of dough is enough for two pieces.
+When the resting hour is up, you can shape your bread.
+This quantity of dough is enough for two loaves.

 Before you start, make sure that you spread enough flour on the working table.

 If you have scrapers, now is an excellent time to use them; if not, your hands will do.
 Just flour them generously.

 Split the dough into two even parts, give them a cylindrical shape and roll each of them in flour.
 Do not mix again, as added flour will change the consistency, and you still want a wet dough.

 Pull from the edges until you obtain the slipper form.
 The thickness should be around 5-6 cm.
 Do not press down (it will deflate and ruin all those hours of raising!).
 Elongate the dough until you get the size you want.

 If you decided to use Ciabatta for panini, divide the dough into smaller parts.
 From this quantity, you should obtain about 10-12 pieces.